GeorgesCoding/Chess/README.md

 __Notes__
 - If you are running the program through an IDE, ensure that the PyGame module and Python are installed before step two.
 - Regardless of the method you downloaded the program, the game window will automatically resize according to the "main" display set in your computer settings.
+- Text and images may appear incorrectly sized if the monitor size is below 13 inches, but still playable.

 #